Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Grip it and rip it on lush courses with exquisite views.

 Laguna Beach golf courses are as luxe as the resorts in which you’ll find them.
 It’s easy to see the appeal of the oceanfront links at Monarch Beach Resort.
-Players looking for a relaxed, un-stuffy experience will love the super private nine-hole course carved into the hills behind The Ranch at Laguna Beach.

 Golfers looking to explore a bit further afield will want to take a swing at nearby Pelican Hill.
-Listed as one of the best in Southern California by Golf Digest, their prized golf course is among the top activities in Newport Beach.
+Listed as one of the best in Southern California by Golf Digest, its prized golf course is among the top activities in Newport Beach.

-Thanks for reading my list of the most delightful things to do in Laguna Beach, California.
+Thanks for reading my list of the most delightful things to do in Laguna!
 Whether it’s your 1st or 50th, I hope your next visit is as spectacular as this Orange County cliffside paradise.
-Interested in exploring further south?
-Check out the incredible things to do in San Diego on your next adventure in California.